Skara Brae: Dating and abandonment

 Originally, Childe believed that the settlement dated from around 500 BC.
 This interpretation was coming under increasing challenge by the time new excavations in 1972–73 settled the question.
 Radiocarbon results obtained from samples collected during these excavations indicate that occupation of Skara Brae began about 3180 BC with occupation continuing for about six hundred years.
 Around 2500 BC, after the climate changed, becoming much colder and wetter, the settlement may have been abandoned by its inhabitants.
 There are many theories as to why the people of Skara Brae left; particularly popular interpretations involve a major storm.
 Evan Hadingham combined evidence from found objects with the storm scenario to imagine a dramatic end to the settlement:

 Anna Ritchie strongly disagrees with catastrophic interpretations of the village's abandonment:

 The site was farther from the sea than it is today, and it is possible that Skara Brae was built adjacent to a fresh water lagoon protected by dunes.
-Although the visible buildings give an impression of an organic whole, it is certain that an unknown quantity of additional structures had already been lost to sea erosion before the site's rediscovery and subsequent protection by a seawall.
+Although the visible buildings give an impression of an organic whole, certainly, an unknown quantity of additional structures had already been lost to sea erosion before the site's rediscovery and subsequent protection by a seawall.
 Uncovered remains are known to exist immediately adjacent to the ancient monument in areas presently covered by fields, and others, of uncertain date, can be seen eroding out of the cliff edge a little to the south of the enclosed area.